 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Independent Reserve consists of four parts: general information, fees, deposit methods and security.

 Independent Reserve is an exchange from Australia.
-It launched as early as in 2013 and today it has over 100,000 customres from Australia and New Zealand.
-Other exchanges from the same country includes, inter alia, TOPBTC.
+It launched as early as in 2013 and today it has over 100,000 customers from Australia and New Zealand.

 This exchange claims to be committed to institutionalising the Digital Currency industry.
 They are an industry member of the Australian Digital Commerce Association (ADCA), which provides some sort of legitimacy.
 The exchange has worked together with ADCA and also AUSTRAC (the Australian Transaction Reports and Analysis Centre) to develop a regulatory framework for the cryptocurrency exchange industry.